Disclosure

 Common Issues & Fixes

-I ran into a few snags during setup and use.
-Here are the most common problems I found and how I solved them.
+I ran into a few small hiccups during setup and use.
+Here are the solutions that worked for me.

 Rear Camera Not Displaying

-The problem: The screen shows a black or blue screen for the rear camera feed.
+The problem: The screen shows “No Signal” for the rear camera after installation.

 Warranty & Support

-SUVCON offers a 1-year warranty on this model.
-For support, your best bet is to contact the seller through your Amazon order page, as they typically respond faster than trying to find a generic manufacturer contact.
+SUVCON offers a 1-year warranty on this dash cam.
+For support, your best bet is to contact the seller through your Amazon order page.
+I recommend registering the product when you get it to make any future claims smoother.

 - TRIPLE DASH CAM: This 3 channel dash camera features with a 170 wide-angle...